 Andorra isn’t a part of the European Union and isn’t included in Europe’s roaming regulations (Eurotarrif).
 In other words, roaming does not apply here.

-Considering the expensive internet rates, it’s best to turn off your mobile data before entering the country and rely on local Wifi as much as possible.
+Considering how expensive cellular internet can get here, it’s best to turn off your mobile data before entering the country and rely on local Wi-Fi as much as possible.
 Either that or you can purchase a travelling SIM card.
 Prepaid eSIMs are also an option to avail of affordable data plans.

 Making the Most of Andorran Summers

-The best part is that even if you’re visiting for no more than a long weekend, you can experience most of the following activities since everything is in such close proximity.
+The best part is, even if you’re spending just a weekend here, you can experience most of the following activities since everything is in such close proximity.

 Hiking: Can’t Go Wrong